• Skip to primary navigation

 Chocolate Shortbread Cookies are ultra chocolaty cookies with chocolate chips.

-Vanilla Bean Shortbread Cookies are crunchy, buttery, and speckled with bits of vanilla bean for the ultimate in warm vanilla flavor.
+Vanilla Bean Shortbread Cookies are a crunchy, buttery cookie speckled with bits of vanilla bean for the ultimate in warm vanilla flavor.

 With Slice and Bake Shortbread, one simple recipe makes three different delicious shortbread flavors!
-Perfect for holiday tray and gifting.
+Perfect for special occasions, holiday trays and gifting.

 Ready to bake?
 Join the free membership group to get new recipes and a newsletter delivered to your inbox!
 You can also stay in touch on Facebook, Pinterest, and Instagram.
 I’d love to stay in touch!